The Early History of the McLarans of Dalby

 In Mar 1886, William Colville of Campbeltown emigrated to USA, entering via Chicago and settled in the Fort Yates - Winona area of North Dakota.
 It appears that:

-• they were probably betrothed - there is no record of their marriage in Scotland;
+• they may have been betrothed - there is no record of their marriage in Scotland;

 • there may have been an agreement that once William was established, Margaret would join him and they would marry.